 ALSO READGovt to launch sovereign gold bond scheme on Oct 9 Cabinet raises sovereign gold bond investment limit to 4 kg per FY From on-tap availability to limit hike: 5 reasons to invest in gold bonds July sovereign gold bonds to start trading from today Investing in gold bonds makes more sense in GST era

+The settlement is to be made on the first business day of the following week.
+The first tranche under the current schedule closed on October 11.
 Under the scheme, the bonds are denominated in units of one gram of gold and multiples thereof.
 Minimum investment in the bonds is one gram, with a maximum limit of 500 grams per person, per fiscal year (April to March).